hospitaljobsin/hospitaljobsin/README.md

 # TODO- seeker portal

+- each job application requires a different resume. but right now we have one centralized profile shared across all applications. this must be changed
+    (option to send specific resume for each job application)
 - add applied jobs list (linkedin has both applied and saved jobs on the same page- differentiated by a filter)

 - we need a separate resource that can return the searched jobs